jenguin777/nprreact/README.md

 # NPR React
-* React-based rendition of the Mongo Scraper Article Search application, a web application that lets users view and save the latest articles displayed at NPR's website.
+* React-based New York Times Article Search application, a web application that lets users view and save the latest New York Times articles.

-* Whenever a user visits the site, the app scrapes stories and display them for the user.
-The user can then save articles for later viewing.
-The app scrapes and displays the following information for each article:
+* The user can enter a topic, a start year, an end year, and select the number of articles to display.
+The app displays the following information for each article:

 		*Headline - the title of the article